cncf/devstats.archive/USAGE.md

 Postgres is faster as a time series database than a dedicated time series database InfluxDB.

-This tools filter GitHub archive for given date period and given organization, repository and save results in a Postgres database.
+This tools filter GitHub archives for given date period and given organization, repository and save results in a Postgres database.
 It can also save results into JSON files.
 It displays results using Grafana and Postgres as a time series database.

 It can import developers affiliations from [cncf/gitdm](https://github.com/cncf/gitdm).

 It also clones all git repos to analyse all commits files.

+Some additional events not included in GitHub events (like (un)labelled, (de)milestoned, referenced, (un)subscibed etc.) are fetched using GitHub API.
+This requires GitHub OAuth2 token saved in `/etc/github/oauth`.

 # Compilation